aosabook/500lines/async-web-server/writeup.md

 b) A thread-per-request server that passes long-lived connections off to a separate subsystem, which must handle those long lived connections using a minimal number of threads
 c) A thread-per-request server on top of a platform where threads are cheap enough that you can afford having a few hundred thousand of them around.

 For an example of option `c`, have a look at Yaws (the [web server](http://hyber.org/), not the [tropical infection](http://en.wikipedia.org/wiki/Yaws)). `b` strikes me as ridiculous.
 The reason for using a thread-per-request model is that it mechanically simplifies server implementation, but adding the requirement of a separate long-lived connection subsystem seems like it would result in a net complexity *increase*.
-So, if we want server pushing in the absence of really, *really*, **really** cheap threads, we're dealing with an asynchronous server.
+So, if we want server pushing in the absence of really, *really*, **really** cheap threads, we're dealing with an event-driven server.
 Which means dealing with non-blocking IO (we'll see why that is later on), and potentially dealing with a single thread.

 ### High Level